Maximus905/testDocs/Getting-Started.md

 ## INSTALL REQUIRED SOFTWARE
 th2 is a Kubernetes-driven microservices solution.
+So, to start with th2 you would need the fully functional Kubernetes cluster installed on your test-box/test-boxes, please also check if your **test-box** and **operator-box** meets th2 software [th2 requirements](https://github.com/th2-net/th2-documentation/wiki/Technical-Requirements#software-requirements)

+Minimal hardware th2 requirements for demo example:
+* 6 CPU cores
+* 16 GB RAM
+* 100 GB disk space

+If you would like to enhance demo configuration with additional boxes, please check [th2 technical requirements](https://github.com/th2-net/th2-documentation/wiki/Technical-Requirements).

 ## DOWNLOAD th2 TO YOUR GIT REPOSITORY
 th2 components should be copied to your Git repository if you would like to try th2 custom componets, modify them based on your business logic or evaluate th2 onboarding process.
-If, at this step, you do not want to make any changes,but just run demo example without any modifications this step can be skipped.
+If, at this step, you do not want to make any changes,but just run demo example without any modifications, this step can be skipped.

 You would need the following:
 - [th2-infra](https://github.com/th2-net/th2-infra) for core platform